tamarin-prover/tamarin-prover/src/009_advanced-features.md

 and then running Tamarin with the option `-DKEYWORD` to have this part included.

-If you use this feature to exclude typing lemmas, your case distinctions will change, and you may not be able to find proofs that were found previously anymore.
-Similarly, if you have `reuse` marked lemmas that are removed, other following lemmas may not be provable anymore.
+If you use this feature to exclude typing lemmas, your case distinctions will change, and you may no longer be able to construct proofs automatically that were constructed before.
+Similarly, if you have `reuse` marked lemmas that are removed, then other following lemmas may not be provable anymore.

-See this code for a lemma that will be included when `timethis` is given as parameter to `-D`:
+The following is an example of a lemma that will be included when `timethis` is given as parameter to `-D`:

 ~~~~ {.tamarin slice="code/TimingExample.spthy" lower=20 upper=24}
 ~~~~

-while at the same time this would be excluded:
+At the same time this would be excluded:

 ~~~~ {.tamarin slice="code/TimingExample.spthy" lower=26 upper=30}
 ~~~~

-How to do Timings in Tamarin
+How to Time Proofs in Tamarin
 ----------------------------

-If you want to time the verification duration of a particular lemma you can use the previously described integrated preprocessor to mark each lemma, and only include the one you are timing.
+If you want to measure the time taken to verify a particular lemma you can use the previously described preprocessor to mark each lemma, and only include the one you wish to time.
 For example, wrap the relevant lemma within `#ifdef timethis`.
 Also make sure to include `reuse` and `typing` lemmas in this.
-All other lemmas should be covered under a different keyword, in the example here we use `nottimed`.
+All other lemmas should be covered under a different keyword; in the example here we use `nottimed`.

-You then run
+By running

 ```
 time tamarin-prover -Dtimethis TimingExample.spthy --prove
 ```

-to get the timing for only those lemmas of interest.
-Here is the complete input file, with an entirely artificial protocol:
+the timing are computed for just the lemmas of interest.
+Here is the complete input file, with an artificial protocol:

 ~~~~ {.tamarin include="code/TimingExample.spthy"}
 ~~~~